 When New Bern was made the capital of the colony there was no suitable place for the transaction of public business, and the erection of a government building became necessary.
 By Chapter II of the Laws of 1766 it was provided that such a structure should be built.
 This act passed its third reading in the Assembly, or lower house, on November 17, 1766, and received its final ratification in the Council, or upper house, on the 27th of the same month.
 The title of the bill was "An Act for erecting a convenient building within the town of New Bern for the residence of the Governor, or commander-in-chief, for the time being."
 Though Governor Tryon highly approved this measure, it seems to have originated upon a recommendation from the Crown, the reason being given that such an establishment had been made in almost all the colonies on the continent for their respective Governors.
-But Tryon never did things by halves; and, when the work was completed, no Governor or other ruler on either of the American continents had an establishment to equal it.
-It was not, however, simply a residence for the Governor, but also served as a capitol or state house - containing a hall where the Assembly met, a council - chamber, and public offices.
-The work on this mansion was begun on the 26th of August, 1767.
+But Tryon never did things by halves; and, when the work was completed, no Governor or other ruler on either of the American continents had an establishment to It was not, however, simply a residence for the equal it.
+Governor, but also served as a capitol or state-house-containing a hall where the Assembly met, a council-chamber, and The work on this mansion was begun on the public offices.
+26th of August, 1767.
 It was built of brick and trimmed with marble.
 The latter material was also freely used on the interior decorations.
 John Hawks, who came to America with Tryon, superintended its construction.
-He estimated that the cost would aggregate about 14,710 pounds.
-Including furniture, etc., it finally amounted to one or two thousand pounds more.
-Skilled artisans were brought from Philadelphia for the work.
-The first legislative appropriation (Chapter II of the Laws of 1766) was only for five thousand pounds, but this amount was afterwards increased by Chapter V of the Laws of 17 67.
+He estimated that the cost would aggregate about 14,710 pounds. ing furniture, etc., it finally amounted to one or two thousand pounds more.
+Skilled artisans were brought from Philadel-The first legislative appropriation (Chapphia for the work. ter II of the Laws of 1766) was only for five thousand pounds, but this amount was afterwards increased by Chapter V of the Laws of 1767.
 The sum of 10,000 pounds (proclamation money) additional was appropriated by the latter act, and 1,500 pounds was granted to supply a deficiency in the former fund.
 In December, 1767, Tryon was able to report that the work was being steadily pushed to completion.
-In 1770 the house was ready for occupancy, and the public records were moved into it in January and February of the following year.
+1770 the house was ready for occupancy, and the public records were moved into it in January and February of the following year. +

-Colonial Records of NC, Vol. VII. pp. 320, 376.
+^{}Colonial Records of N. C., Vol. VII, pp. 320, 376.

-Colonial Records of NC, Vol. VII. p.
-273.

-Colonial Records of NC, Vol. VII. pp. 431, 542-543, and Prefatory Notes of name volume, p. xii; Ibid., Vol. VIII. pp. 408, 480.
+^o Colonial Records of N. C., Vol. VII, p.
+278. †Colonial Records of N. C., Vol. VII, pp. 431, 542-548, and Prefatory Notes of same volume, p. xii; Ibid., Vol. VIII, pp. 408, 480.